MartinKoeoep/project-1-wdi/README.md

 Down the line, I would like to add the ability to use bigger screens, whilst only rendering a limited scope of the screen.
 A la a window that would be following the player character around, leaving the user blind to anything that's outside of the window, potentially increasing the difficulty of your game if you don't know exactly where everything is.

 Additionally, I would consider adding a PvP version of the game, where the second player controls one of the guards, and their goal is to catch the player.

+#Complications during development

+Throughout the week I found myself encounter several hurdles.
+Including getting a character to move on a grid.
+Which to a human mind is such a simple concept, but it ended up being a little bit more challenging to explain that to the computer.
+Initially, I found a solution that altered the initial grid file, which forced me to remove and redraw the map every turn, and though the concept worked, it wasn't the best possible solution in terms of performance or user experience.
+Later down the line I managed to get movement to work, only redrawing the cells affected by action taken, by changing the classes assigned to each individual cell.

+Additionally, another complication was around localStorage, being a completely new concept which I had no prior experience with.
+I found myself looking at localStorage when I wanted the game to retain the high scores of previous playthrough, and to last even through a page reload.
+Allowing someone to leave the page and return, and still acquire their scores, unless they've cleared their browser cache.
+The challenge was to get the page to display only 10 highest scores in descending order, and after few iterations, I managed to do it.
+By pushing the values into arrays, only looking at unique values, and then printing out the values corresponding to the 10 highest values.

 #In Review